QuirkyCort/gears-contributions/worlds/custom-world/Demo/README.md

 ...where [X] may be "A", "B", "C", "D", or "E" (ie. randchoiceA, randchoiceB, randchoiceC, ...).

-This works the same as randchoice, but uses the same random number for every occurence of randchoiceX.
+This works the same as randchoice, but makes the same random choice for every occurence of randchoiceX.

 ### Example: